 In addition to the main programme there will be a series of weekly guest lectures from leaders in their fields.
-After listening to fascinating talks, you will have the opportunity to network with world renowned academics at a drinks and nibbles reception afterwards.
+After listening to fascinating talks, you will have the opportunity to network with world renowned academics at a drinks reception afterwards.

 You will also have the opportunity to reflect on your future in bioscience at our Revolutions in Biomedicine Career Event, where you can speak to Imperial's Career Service and individuals with jobs in science in the university and beyond.